valory-xyz/docs/docs/protocol/mint_packages_nfts.md

-This guide describes how to use the [Autonolas Protocol web app](https://protocol.autonolas.network/) to mint software packages NFTs in the Autonolas Protocol.
+This guide describes how to use the {{ autonolas_protocol_registry_dapp }} to mint software packages NFTs in the Autonolas Protocol.
 You can mint three types of packages: **services**, **agents** and **components**.

 ## How packages are minted

 To mint a package (also referred to as _unit_) in the protocol, it must have been published into a remote IPFS registry.
 Read [how to publish packages](https://docs.autonolas.network/open-autonomy/guides/publish_fetch_packages/) with the {{open_autonomy}} framework.

 Minting a software package involves creating a **metadata file** that contains the package data and a pointer to the IPFS where the package is published.
-The [Autonolas Protocol web app](https://protocol.autonolas.network/) will automatically create and publish the metadata file on the IPFS registry, based on the package/unit information provided by the user in an online form.
+The {{ autonolas_protocol_registry_dapp }} will automatically create and publish the metadata file on the IPFS registry, based on the package/unit information provided by the user in an online form.
 Then, it will interact with the protocol smart contracts to complete minting the package on-chain.

 Upon completing the minting process, you will have an NFT representing your package in the Autonolas Protocol.
 See the figure below.